|

 The utilitarian moral requirement of utility-maximisation looks straightforwardly very demanding, at least in the sense that it appears to call for large sacrifices of resources on the part of those who have many.
 Critics of utilitarianism have also argued that it is demanding in other senses: it alienates people from one another, from their relationships, from their deepest commitments, and from morality itself.
 Indeed, many claim that it is too demanding to be plausible, and reject it for that reason.
 This week, we consider and evaluate some of these arguments.

-- Act utilitarianism may be said to be very demanding in at least three different senses: in that it requires us to give away a lot of our time and resources; in that doing as it requires is incompatible with genuine friendship and other valuable relationships; and in that doing as it requires is incompatible with ‘integrity’.
-Provide three examples, each illustrating a different one (and just one) of these ways in which it might be thought to be too demanding.
-Make sure that these examples make it clear that the problem lies in the fact that utilitarianism requires certain courses of action.
+- Act utilitarianism may be said to be very demanding in at least three different senses: in that it requires us to give away a lot of our time and resources; in that doing as it requires is incompatible with genuine friendship and other valuable relationships; and in that doing as it requires is incompatible with an agent’s ‘integrity’.
+A good essay will address the question of utilitarianism’s demandingness in all of these senses.

 Priority reading (Hide)